devwithoutcod1ng/FullCapOS/README.md

 # FullCapOS - Capture Card Operating System

-A specialized operating system designed for capture cards, providing fullscreen video display and real-time capture card management.
-FullCapOS functions as a dedicated system for professional video capture and streaming workflows.
+Full Cap OS is a browser-based operating system that was developed to use devices with an integrated display, such as laptops, as a screen using a capture card.

 ## 🚀 Features

-- **Capture Card OS**: Dedicated operating system for capture card management
+- **Capture Card OS**: browser-based operating system to use devices with an integrated display as a screen
-- **Fullscreen Display**: Capture cards displayed in fullscreen mode
+- **Full screen display**: Capture cards are displayed in full screen mode
-- **Real-time Input Switching**: Seamless switching between capture card inputs
+- **Real-time input switching**: Seamless switching between capture card inputs
-- **Professional Workflow**: Optimized for streaming and video production
-- **Standalone Operation**: Functions as a dedicated capture card system
+- **Standalone operation**: Works like a dedicated operating system
-- **File Protocol Support**: Works when opening HTML file directly (with limitations)
+- **File protocol support**: Works when opening HTML files directly (with limitations)

 ## 📋 Requirements